TheEclipse1/MyChampion/README.md

 ## Features

-- Recommend champions based on numeric stats such as attack damage, attack speed, armor, and more
+- Recommend champions based on numeric stats such as attack damage, attack speed, armor, etc
 - Filter recommendations by role/position (Top, Jungle, Mid, ADC, Support)
 - Support for categorical attributes such as resource type and primary role
 - Option to ignore specific attributes to broaden or narrow recommendations
-- Ranged and melee selection support
+- Ranged and melee selection
-- Clean, interactive Streamlit interface
+- Clean Streamlit interface

 ## How It Works

-1. Loads and preprocesses champion data
+1. Loads and processes champion data
 2. Encodes categorical features using label encoding
 3. Normalizes numeric features using standard scaling
 4. Builds a user preference vector
 5. Computes weighted distance between user preferences and champions
 6. Returns the closest matching champions

-## Tech Stack

-- Python
+##Packages
 - Streamlit
 - Pandas
 - NumPy